realRoc/Socrates/README.md

 ## Note:

-This is a simple chatbot build based on Nonebot (https://nonebot2-vercel-mirror.vercel.app/) A quick demo is showed on BilliBilli (https://www.bilibili.com/video/BV1e44y157AT) However this bot is NOT WORKING, this is because:
+This is a simple chatbot build based on Nonebot (https://nonebot2-vercel-mirror.vercel.app/).
+A quick demo is showed on BilliBilli (https://www.bilibili.com/video/BV1e44y157AT).
+However this bot is NOT WORKING, this is because:

-a) I cannot afford a server
+a) I cannot afford a server.
 b) Backend ERNIE model is supported by Baidu, which they no longer support since the competition is over.